 This module will aid students' appreciation of hydrological processes and will demonstrate how to approach practical problems in applied hydrology.
 The module includes a balance between theoretical principles and their application to real problems in hydraulic engineering.
 Students will learn about open channel flow concepts and the different types of flow that may occur in natural and engineered systems, providing students with the ability to perform and assess a range of hydraulic computations relating to open channel flow commonly used in civil engineering.
 Students' will consolidate their knowledge of the fundamental principles of engineering hydrology applied to civil engineering problems, and develop an understanding of some of the key environmental and social problems with which they must deal within the context of global change and sustainable engineering.

 Structural Analysis and Design

-This module introduces to you the analysis of statically indeterminate structures and the analysis of the plastic behaviour of steel structures.
-You will develop your analytical skills to include the analysis of redundant structures, and will learn to apply the Eurocodes in the design of simple concrete and steel structures.
-You will also be introduced to industry standard analysis and design software.
+This module introduces students to the analysis of statically indeterminate structures and the analysis of the plastic behaviour of steel structures.
+Students will develop their analytical skills to include the analysis of redundant structures, and will learn to apply the Eurocodes in the design of simple concrete and steel structures.
+They will also be introduced to industry standard analysis and design software.

 Civil Engineering Project

-This module develops your knowledge of management concepts within Civil Engineering through a variety of tasks, mostly working in groups but with elements of individual work.
-The module will enable you to develop the academic and digital literacy skills necessary to perform effectively in a Higher Education context, as well as developing a deeper understanding of their professional subject area, their team work skills in a collaborative environment using industry standard collaborative CAD and design tools, and their understanding of Risk Management, Health and Safety and sustainability.
+This module develops students' knowledge of management concepts within Civil Engineering through a variety of tasks, mostly working in groups but with elements of individual work.
+The module will enable students to develop the academic and digital literacy skills necessary to perform effectively in a Higher Education context, as well as developing a deeper understanding of their professional subject area, their team work skills in a collaborative environment using industry standard collaborative CAD and design tools, and their understanding of Risk Management, Health and Safety and sustainability.

-This module develops your understanding of geotechnics and structural design, and integrates this knowledge so that you can successfully produce designs including both superstructure and piling.
+This module develops students' understanding of geotechnics and structural design, and integrates this knowledge so that they can successfully produce designs including both superstructure and piling.

 Structural Design and Risk Management